Zoom Video Communications Inc. (ZM) Just Got Our Attention

 Bernstein gave a rating of “Outperform” to ZM, setting the target price at $611 in the report published on October 15th of the current year.

-During the last 5 trading sessions, ZM rose by +0.37%, which changed the moving average for the period of 200-days by +628.07% in comparison to the 20-day moving average, which settled at $508.64.
-In addition, Zoom Video Communications Inc. saw 692.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZM fell by -9.89%, which changed the moving average for the period of 200-days by +505.58% in comparison to the 20-day moving average, which settled at $510.21.
+In addition, Zoom Video Communications Inc. saw 577.41% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZM starting from Bawa Aparna, who sale 7,500 shares at the price of $544.07 back on Oct 16.
-After this action, Bawa Aparna now owns 181,297 shares of Zoom Video Communications Inc., valued at $4,080,525 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZM starting from Yuan Eric S., who sale 69,742 shares at the price of $490.38 back on Oct 29.
+After this action, Yuan Eric S. now owns 400 shares of Zoom Video Communications Inc., valued at $34,199,847 using the latest closing price.

-Pelosi Janine, the Chief Marketing Officer of Zoom Video Communications Inc., sale 9,375 shares at $500.53 during a trade that took place back on Oct 12, which means that Pelosi Janine is holding 1,388 shares at $4,692,461 based on the most recent closing price.
+Yuan Eric S., the Chief Executive Officer of Zoom Video Communications Inc., sale 70,142 shares at $519.17 during a trade that took place back on Oct 28, which means that Yuan Eric S. is holding 0 shares at $36,415,758 based on the most recent closing price.

 Stock Fundamentals for ZM